-Kaempf Law Firm PC: Oregon civil defense trial counsel.
+Kaempf Law Firm PC: civil defense trial counsel.

 Kaempf Law Firm PC is based in Portland, Oregon and defends civil litigation in Oregon's state and federal courts.

-John Kaempf is a trial lawyer based in Portland, Oregon who specializes in defending lawsuits against churches and religious schools, child abuse claims against corporations (both religious and secular), employment litigation, and high exposure personal injury and wrongful death cases.
-He has tried over 20 cases to Oregon juries and has won many other cases through pretrial motions.
-His practice encompasses both trial and appellate work.
+John Kaempf is a civil trial lawyer based in Portland, Oregon who specializes in defending lawsuits against churches and religious schools, including child abuse claims.
+He also defends individuals sued for alleged child abuse.
+In his 25 years of practice, He has successfully tried over 20 cases to juries and has won many other cases through pretrial motions.

-John is the author and publisher of Oregon Religious Law Update,a newsletter that addresses developments in Oregon and national law that affect churches, religious schools, and other religious organizations in Oregon.
-A link to the Oregon Religious Law Update Blog is above.
+John is the author and publisher of Religious Law Update,a newsletter that addresses legal developments that affect churches, religious schools, and other religious organizations.
+A link to the Religious Law Update Blog is above.

-Before opening his own firm, John worked for more than 15 years at one of Oregon's largest civil defense law firms.
-Thus, at his own civil defense litigation firm, John combines big firm experience with the highly responsive approach of a boutique firm.
+Before opening his firm, he worked for more than 15 years at one of Oregon's largest civil defense firms.
+Thus, John combines big firm experience with the highly responsive approach of a small firm.

 The Oregon Court of Appeals affirmed the summary judgment for John's clients in J.S. v.
 Franciscan Friars of Oregon, 215 Or.
 App.
 500, 170 P.3d 8 (2007), a case involving alleged child abuse by a Catholic priest.
 The court upheld the trial court's rulings that the defendants were not vicariously liable for the priest's alleged sexual abuse of the plaintiff, and that plaintiff's claims were barred by the statute of limitations because the alleged abuse occurred decades earlier.

-Obtained the pretrial dismissal of a multi-million dollar child abuse action filed against The International Church of The Foursquare Gospel and one of its former pastors.
+Obtained the pretrial dismissal of a multi-million dollar child abuse action filed against a major international church and one of its former pastors.
 The trial court ruled that, even assuming the alleged sexual abuse occurred, the case was barred by the statute of limitations.
 The case is JMS, et al. v.
 Roberts, et al., Multnomah County Circuit Court case number 0705-05015.

-Defended a Catholic high school in an Oregon state court action where the plaintiffs, a former student and his parents, sued for readmission to the school and sought money damages after the school decided not to reenroll the student for his sophomore year.
-In February 2013, the trial court granted John’s motion for summary judgment and dismissed the case, holding that the school’s student handbook granted it the sole discretion to decide these matters and that plaintiffs’ claimed damages were speculative.
+Defended a religious high school in an Oregon state court action where the plaintiffs, a former student and his parents, sued for readmission to the school and sought money damages after the school expelled the student for engaging in misconduct at school.
+In 2013, the trial court granted John’s motion for summary judgment and dismissed the case, holding that it was barred by the First Amendment's free exercise of religion clause; the school’s student handbook granted it the sole discretion to decide disciplinary issues; and the claimed damages were speculative and thus not recoverable.

-In 2007, John represented the Multnomah Athletic Club (MAC) in its successful defense of a lawsuit brought by a club member expelled by the MAC who sought readmission to the club.
-In July 2007, The Oregon Channel televised John's oral argument of the appeal of this case.
-The Oregon Court of Appeals' decision in the MAC's favor, which affirmed the trial court's dismissal of the lawsuit against the MAC based on the statute of limitations, is published as Wiederhorn v.
+John represented the Multnomah Athletic Club (MAC) in its successful defense of a lawsuit brought by a club member expelled by the MAC who sought readmission to the club.
+The Oregon Channel televised John's oral argument of the appeal of this case.
+The Oregon Court of Appeals' decision in the MAC's favor, which affirmed the trial court's dismissal of the lawsuit based on the statute of limitations that John obtained, is published as Wiederhorn v.
 Multnomah Athletic Club, 215 Or.
 App.
 392, 170 P.3d 1 (2007).